Drwalin/ICon7/README.md

 but for safety reasons it shouldn't be more than around 768 or 1024 bytes.

 Reliable messages (with headers) should be smaller than 64KiB (65536 bytes), but size is limited by 2^60 (1 EiB).

-Provides secure communication between two endpoints with UPD socket.
-Any client can connect to any other client (calling them servers is purely semantical).
-Networking and encryption is done with ValveSoftware/GameNetworkingSockets.
-User can pass OnReceive callback for all binary messages per-peer basis or user can use RPC or RMI semantics (set per Host).

-Each message is limited by GameNetworkingSockets to 512KiB.
+Size of messages may be limited by underlying networking library more.

 ## Vulnerabilities